New World Interactive: Insurgency: Sandstorm

-Insurgency: Sandstorm is a 2018 tactical shooter video game, following the same setting of the original Insurgency.
+Insurgency: Sandstorm is a 2018 tactical shooter video game, following the same setting as the original Insurgency.
 Sandstorm refines gameplay mechanics from both Insurgency and Day of Infamy, including a retouched fire support system, and introduces a detailed cosmetics system, purchasable outfits, weapon skins, and drivable vehicles, among other gameplay mechanics.

 Development began in 2016, and was the first NWI-developed game to not use Source (instead using Unreal Engine 4), as well as the first to be released for consoles.
 A campaign, following characters as they survive the 2003 invasion of Iraq and the lasting Iraqi insurgency, was planned and highlighted in prerelease marketing, but was ultimately canceled during development.
 The Windows version was released on Steam on December 12, 2018; however, the planned MacOS and Linux versions were canceled in 2019, while the Xbox One and PlayStation 4 versions saw repeated delays until they were released on September 29, 2021, including versions for the Xbox Series X and Series S and PlayStation 5.
-The game was released to critical acclaim and continues to maintain live service content updates as of 2024.
+The game was released to critical acclaim and continues to maintain live service content updates as of 2026.